thommee/react-common-state-hooks/README.md

 ### Basic usage:
-First, We need to create generic hooks that we can later use directly in your application, or as a base for custom hooks.
+First, We need to create generic hooks that we can later use directly in the application, or as a base for custom hooks.

-#### Hooks creators:
+You should use:
 - `createInMemoryStateHooks` for storing data in application memory
 - `createLocalStorageStateHooks` for storing data in local storage
 - `createReduxStateHooks` for storing data in redux